 The primary autopilot mode is Stability Augmentation System (SAS) mode which maintains a steady helicopter attitude by applying corrective inputs to the cyclic.
 This is felt as a light cyclic centering force.
-The autopilot senses aircraft attitude using a combination of sensors in the flight control computer and the onboard attitude source.
-The computer then sends signals to the servomotors which are connected to the bottom of the cyclic in the control tunnel.
 Additional modes may be layered on top of SAS mode and are described below.
+The pilot can override as desired for maneuvering without disengaging the system.
+Only a few pounds of force at the cyclic are required for override, and the system will not disconnect due to pilot cyclic inputs.